Your overall SEO strategy can be broken down into two main categories; on-page SEO and link building.

 Additionally, they have plans for consultants, agencies, and enterprises, starting at $47 per month, $127 per month, and $497 per month, respectively.
-I think the majority of you can benefit greatly from the $47 monthly plan.
+We think the majority of you can benefit greatly from the $47 monthly plan.
 But look over all of your options before you make that decision.

 First, use Google to your advantage.
 Learn about the advanced search operators and how you can use them to narrow your results.

 If you’re ready to take your link prospecting tactics to the next level, you should consider using software to limit your manual output.
-The two tools that I covered earlier can help you find quality links that are relevant to your niche.
+The two tools that we covered earlier can help you find quality links that are relevant to your niche.

 Be sure to use this guide as a reference as you build backlinks and leverage advanced link prospecting methods.